TheSeaOfRhun/LTR/README.md

-LTR is a mod of Lucene (5.4.0) for doing Information Retrieval (IR) experiments on TREC test-collections.
+[LTR][ltr] is a mod of Lucene (5.4.0) for doing Information Retrieval (IR) experiments on TREC test-collections.
 The way to use it on TREC data is to pass to `IndexTREC`, at the command-line, a TREC document corpus to index, and then retrieve documents with `BatchSearch` and a set of queries as input.

+[Documentation][ltrd]

 ###### Build